aws-samples/cdk-use-cases/use_cases/q-business-slack-app/README.md

 Open the messages tab of your application in Slack:
 1. Type `/<your-slash-command> help`: the application should reply with the contents you've defined in `q_business_slack_app_construct/assets/lambda_/func_help/response_block.json`
-   - If you don't receive a message, verify that your [slash command](#creating-and-configuring-your-slack-application) is configured properly.
+   - If you don't receive a message, verify that your [slash command](#creating-and-configuring-your-slack-application) is configured properly and that the response blocks are in accordance to Slack's expected syntax.
 2. Type `/<your-slash-command> ask` "*Your question to the model here*": the application should show a *processing* message with the question you've typed, and some seconds later the message should update with the response of the model.
    - If you don't receive a message, verify that your [slash command](#creating-and-configuring-your-slack-application) is configured properly.
    - Also verify that your data sources have been properly added to the Q Business application, and that there has been at least one successful sync.

 The two operations that come out of the box accept the option `--dev` when invoked, for instance `/<your-slash-command> help --dev`.
 You can use this to influence which AWS Lambda function alias is invoked by the `handleSlashCommand` dispatcher function.

-To define which operations are available in each environment and which users can invoke them, see [understanding the code and execution flow](#understanding-the-code-and-execution-flow).
+To define which operations are available in each environment and which users can invoke them, see [understanding the code](#understanding-the-code).

 See below how the user interface looks like: